This is a guest blog post by Dataquest, an online learning platform that teaches data science skills, by helping students to work with real datasets.

 It Requires Strong Communication and Collaboration Skills

 When you think of a data science project, you may picture a lone data scientist working independently to solve a problem.
-In reality, data scientists work on teams and must collaborate with both technical and non-technical stakeholders.
+In reality, data scientists work in teams and must collaborate with both technical and non-technical stakeholders.
 Since domain knowledge is so important, knowing how to communicate effectively with sometimes non-technical domain experts is crucial.
 This means gaining an understanding of the business applications before and during a project and then knowing how to communicate the results in a way that your particular audience can understand.
 The unfortunate reality is that even if you’ve produced something really valuable and/or innovative, your work will be meaningless unless you can communicate it effectively to others.

 The Data Science Field is Ill-Defined and Constantly Changing